Randal Grichuk Player Props: Rockies vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 8.8 K/9, which ranks 11th in MLB.
+- The 8.9 strikeouts per nine innings put together by the Angels pitching staff ranks 10th in MLB.

-- The Angels' 4.19 team ERA ranks 15th across all MLB pitching staffs.
+- The Angels have the 15th-ranked team ERA across all league pitching staffs (4.15).

-- Angels pitchers combine to give up 83 total home runs at a clip of 1.1 per game (to rank 15th in the league).

-- Canning (5-2) takes the mound for the Angels in his 12th start of the season.
-He's put together a 4.40 ERA in 59 1/3 innings pitched, with 55 strikeouts.
+- The Angels rank 14th in baseball in home runs given up (84 total, 1.1 per game).

-- The righty last appeared on Saturday, June 17 against the Kansas City Royals, when he went six innings, allowing two earned runs while giving up three hits.
+- In his last appearance on Sunday, the left-hander tossed five innings against the Kansas City Royals, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.